-It’s now 2013.
-Another year is over so here’s a brief look at what I thought of 2012.
+It is now 2013.
+Another year is over, so here’s a brief look at what I thought of 2012.

 Favourite Film – The Avengers

 You see it’s not just that this is a good film that makes it my favourite of the year, hell I’ll even admit that there are a bunch of objectively better films that came out this year, but The Avengers is the geek dream realized: comic book continuity brought to the movies.
-Proof that you can create an entire universe in film and it won’t be rejected by the masses.
+Proof that you can create an entire universe in film and the masses won’t reject it.
 Proof to the studios —finally— that their audience is full of intelligent people who are looking for an interconnected film series with characters that stand both on their own and as a team in a single universe.
-Yes I realize I just said the same thing three times.
-If you think The Avengers isn’t a milestone in filmmaking consider this: Fox just hired Mark Millar to oversee X-Men continuity and DC had the ending of Man of Steel retooled to leave it open for a Justice League style team up movie down the road.
+Yes, I realize I just said the same thing three times.
+If you think The Avengers isn’t a milestone in filmmaking consider this: Fox just hired Mark Millar to oversee X-Men continuity.
+DC had the ending of Man of Steel retooled to leave it open for a Justice League style team-up movie down the road.

-At the moment when The Avengers finally assemble for the third act of the film I was one of the people standing and cheering and I full expect that the next time they assemble I will be again when Avengers 2 comes out in 2015.
+At the moment when The Avengers finally assemble for the third act of the film, I was one of the people standing and cheering, and I fully expect that the next time they assemble, I will be again.

 “I don’t want to talk about time travel, we’ll be here all day.” is my favourite line from Looper.
 This is the scene in which writer/director told us “stop worrying and enjoy this story because the story is what matters.”
 All of this is completely true.
-Looper is a film that tells you that it’s about time travel but it’s really about love and it’s effect on our lives.
-That message, coupled with fantastic performances from the cast, a brilliant script make this a must see.
+Looper is a film that tells you that it’s about time travel, but it’s really about love.
+That message, coupled with fantastic performances from the cast, a brilliant script make this a must-see.

-If you’dve told me last year that one weekend in the summer all the guys I knew would be in a theatre watching a movie about a teddy bear (and all the girls were watching a movie about a stripper) I’d probably have given you a funny look, but that’s pretty much exactly what happened when Ted came out.
-It takes the aging buddy movie schtick and manages to make it fresh again, it’s hilarious from start to finish and it gives Mila Kunis a character to play.
+If you’d told me last year that one weekend in the summer all the guys I knew would be in a theatre watching a movie about a teddy bear (and all the girls were watching a movie about a stripper), I’d probably have given you a funny look, but that’s pretty much exactly what happened when Ted came out.
+It takes the ageing buddy movie schtick and manages to make it fresh again, it’s hilarious from start to finish, and it gives Mila Kunis a character to play.
 What more could you want?

 Favourite Game – Punch Quest

-There’s not really that much new stuff here, it’s an infinite runner that features punching.
-Strange at it may seem, that simple addition makes it completely addictive, and like all good single player games it engages me to keep playing by asking me to compete with myself and also by offering upgrades that make the punching cooler, routes that lead to boss battles or treasure troves, and a host of other “I can’t wait to see what comes next” moments in the gameplay.
+There’s not really that much new stuff here; it’s an infinite runner that features punching.
+Strange at it may seem, that simple addition makes it completely addictive.
+Like all good single-player games, it engages me to keep playing by asking me to compete with myself and also by offering upgrades that make the punching cooler, routes that lead to boss battles or treasure troves, and a host of other “I can’t wait to see what comes next” moments in the gameplay.

 Biggest Disappointment – The Dark Knight Rises

-Sure, there’s plot holes that you could drive a bus through and there’s a lot of them but you know what?
+Sure, there are plot holes that you could drive a bus through, and there’s a lot of them, but you know what?
 Batman Begins and The Dark Knight both have some pretty big holes in them too.
-The difference is that where Batman Begins and The Dark Knight are both compelling stories and The Dark Knight Rises is not.
+The difference is that where Batman Begins and The Dark Knight are both compelling stories, and The Dark Knight Rises is not.

 Batman Begins had Bruce Wayne training and learning to become Batman.
 The Dark Knight pitted Batman against The Joker, his philosophical opposite.
 The Dark Knight Rises had Batman face off against his equal after learning to become Batman again, twice.
-This is not compelling, it’s repetition.
-Bane, despite Tom Hardy wearing the mask, just isn’t interesting and all his characters weight is robbed by a last minute twist.
+This is not compelling; it’s repetition.
+Bane, despite Tom Hardy wearing the mask, isn’t interesting and a last-minute twist robs all his characters weight.

-I feel like Christopher Nolan might have been going for fan service with this one (and let’s face it, if the story were a comic book few people would complain because comics are strange), tried to work too much into the story and the end is an non-compelling mess.
+I feel like Christopher Nolan might have been going for fan service with this one (and let’s face it if the story were a comic book few people would complain because comics are strange), tried to work too much into the story and the end is a non-compelling mess.

-And how did Bruce Wayne get half way around the world with no money or ID in just a few days time and then enter Gotham while it was on a total lockdown, anyway?
+And how did Bruce Wayne get halfway around the world with no money or ID in just a few days and then enter Gotham while it was on a total lockdown, anyway?

 Top Three I haven’t Seen/Played

-I’ve tried to see Django Unchained twice now and both times I’ve gone down to the theatre every showing has been sold out.
+I’ve tried to see Django Unchained twice now and both times I’ve gone down to the theatre every show has been sold out.
 Love it or hate it, people are certainly seeing it.
-I have mixed feelings about Tarantino as a whole but I loved Inglorious Basterds and this one looks to be right up the same alley of bloody American history.
+I have mixed feelings about Tarantino as a whole, but I loved Inglorious Basterds, and this one looks to be right up the same alley of bloody American history.